Skip to main content

 2. Week 3-4: Validate glossary with stakeholders

-3. Month 2: Start translation, creating TM
+3. Month 2: Start translation, creating TM as you go

 4. Month 3+: Expand glossary, grow TM organically